creme332/Permutations-and-Combinations/README.md

 # Combinations
 ![image](https://user-images.githubusercontent.com/65414576/152682473-6429be73-e592-42f2-9199-72bd811494cc.png)

+`all` : a set that stores all possible combinations.
+Vector `ChooseFrom` : elements which are available to be chosen.

 ## Logic for `comb()` :
-Set `all` : stores all possible combinations.

-Vector `ChooseFrom` : elements which are available to be chosen.

 `i` : offset for `ChooseFrom`

 If `i = 2` and `ChooseFrom = {'A', 'B', 'C', 'D'}`, we are allowed to choose elements starting from index 2 -> `{'C', 'D'}`

 Given  `ChooseFrom = {'A', 'B', 'C'}` and `r = 2`

+## Logic for `comb1()` :
+The offset `i` prevents permutations of the combination from being created.

 # Permutations